 Veterans and military-affiliated students can reach out to Veterans Education Benefits to discuss funding questions.

-Step 4: For disability accomodations, contact UW DRS as early as possible:
+Step 4: For disability accommodations, contact UW DRS as early as possible:

 Your experience in this program is important to us, and it is the policy and practice of the University of Washington to create inclusive and accessible learning environments consistent with federal and state law.

 If you experience barriers based on temporary or permanent disability (this can include but is not limited to: mental health, attention-related, learning, vision, hearing, physical or health impacts), please complete a New Student Application with Disability Resources for Students (DRS) as soon as possible.
 Questions?
 The DRS Office can be reached at 206-543-8924 or firstname.lastname@example.org.

 Step 5: Activate UW Google Suite services and set up your uw.edu email: